KxSystems/docs/docs/ref/dotz.md

 Where `x` is a unary function.

-KDB-X before V2.7 was sensitive to being fed malformed data structures, sometimes resulting in a crash, but now validates incoming IPC messages to check that data structures are well formed, reporting `'badmsg` and disconnecting senders of malformed data structures.
+kdb+ before V2.7 was sensitive to being fed malformed data structures, sometimes resulting in a crash, but now validates incoming IPC messages to check that data structures are well formed, reporting `'badmsg` and disconnecting senders of malformed data structures.
 The raw message is captured for analysis via the callback `.z.bm`.
 The sequence upon receiving such a message is

 1. calls `.z.bm` with a 2-item list: `(handle;msgBytes)`
 2. close the handle and call `.z.pc`